wikapple/library-management-system/README.md

 #### SRC
 - Stores all the node.js code for the web application, which includes JavaScript files and .EJS files.
 We will actively work in this directory.
 It includes a config folder which contains database and security set up.
 The data folder contains the files responsible for calling the database.
 The routers folder contains the controller methods used to respond to requests.
 The views folder stores the .EJS files that are used to dynamically create and deliver html pages to the user.
 #### .env file
-- Users to store secrets or settings used to run the application.
+- Used to store secrets or settings used to run the application.
 These settings may differ depending on where the environment is being run.
 This file should be private and not shared in version control, however I have left it to speed up setup.
 #### .gitignore
 - Special git file used to ignore certain files in version control.
 Files matching .gitignore will not be tracked in source control.
 #### app.js